Dying Wish (band)

-Dying Wish is an American metalcore band from Portland, Oregon.
-It consists of vocalist Emma Boster, guitarists Sam Reynolds and Pedro Carrillo, drummer Jeff Yambra and bassist Jon Mackey.
+Dying Wish is an American melodic metalcore band from Portland, Oregon, consisting of vocalist Emma Boster, guitarists Sam Reynolds and Pedro Carrillo, drummer Jeff Yambra and bassist Jon Mackey.

 History

 Dying Wish was formed in 2016 originally under the name Trust Issues, with their debut EP Finding Peace in the Darkness, released on June 14, 2017.
 The name change to Dying Wish happened sometime 2018 with their self-titled demo.
 In 2019, the band released a song called "Enemies in Red", featuring Bryan Garris of the band Knocked Loose.
 In 2020, the band signed with SharpTone Records and released a new song titled "Innate Thirst".
 On July 7, 2021, the band announced plans to release their debut album, Fragments of a Bitter Memory.
 The album was released on October 1, 2021.
 In 2023, the band announced they were recording their second full-length album.
 The band released a single in 2023 called "Torn from Your Silhouette".
 The group released another song, "Watch My Promise Die", in July 2023, and announced their second full-length album alongside the song.
 The album, Symptoms of Survival, was released on November 3, 2023, through SharpTone.
 In August 2023, the band announced the, "Come and Be Killed by Dying Wish" tour, their first headlining tour in the United States, with support from Boundaries, Foreign Hands, Omerta, Excide, and Roman Candle.
 In October of 2024, they toured the United States on a co-headline tour with Pain of Truth.
 Beginning in April of 2025, they served as an opener for Spiritbox on their Tsunami Sea tour.
 Following a run of shows in Australia supporting Counterparts, the band announced their third studio album Flesh Stays Together.
 The album released on September 26, 2025.